security-pride/GPTStore-Mining/README.md

 5. Drug
 6. Offensive Talk

 Each violation type is denoted by a unique number, as mentioned above.
-The detailed results, including the models and their corresponding violations, can be found in the [Security Risk Analysis/Policy Violation](Security%20Risk%20Analysis/Policy%20Violation) folder.
+The detailed results, including the models and their corresponding violations, can be found in the [Security Risk](Security%20Risk) folder.

 ## User Study